-HTTP caching is one of the most important mechanisms of increasing website performance.
+HTTP caching is one of the most essential mechanisms of increasing website performance.
 It allows to substantially reduce bandwidth and offload the server from sending resources cached on the client.
-Users with empty cache and users with primed cache impact the Web servers load differently.
+Users with empty cache and users with primed cache impact the Webservers load differently.
 While HTTP caching is an essential factor impacting server load, it is frequently overlooked in load testing.

 StresStimulus provides a comprehensive mechanism of emulating the browser caching factor.
-The Cache Control property allows to configure a mix of virtual users with different browsing history (cache) management.
+The Cache-Control property allows configuring a mix of virtual users with different browsing history (cache) management.
 Every VU can either have cache enabled or disabled.

 - A VU with enabled browser cache will send requests based on the caching rules.
 These rules are determined for every request after recording a test case and can be changed as described below.

-There are 2 flavors of a VU with enabled cache: new user and returning user.
+There are two flavors of a VU with enabled cache: new user and returning user.

 Note: The caching rules are determined by the server's recorded response headers.
 For information about browser caching rules, see RFC 2616, Caching in HTTP.